SPCA 40T

 The 40T was a high-wing monoplane of conventional layout with a thick-sectioned, cantilever wing.
-The flight deck and cargo bay were fully enclosed, and the latter could be adapted to seat five passengers.
-The fixed undercarriage consisted of divided main units with spatted wheels, plus a tailskid.
-Construction was of metal throughout.
+Both the flight deck and cargo bay were fully enclosed, the latter could be adapted to seat up to five passengers.
+It was furnished with a fixed undercarriage that consisted of divided main units with spatted wheels along with a tailskid.
+Metal construction was used throughout the airframe.